 - ✓

-Access control is critical — graphs model permissions as first-class relationships
+Access control is the constraint — graphs model permissions as first-class relationships

 - ✓